 Maintaining her position as outsider, in virtually every situation in the cell Casey is visually isolated from the two other girls.
 In the second cell scene, where they discuss what to do after having managed to short-circuit Dennis’s sexual assault on Marcia, the apartness is especially prominent:

 In the above shot the focus also signals Casey turning introspective, leading to the second flashback.
 It comes in response to Claire’s exasperated line: “Why do you act like you’re not one of us?”
 It is not an act, however, a core issue that Split sets out to gradually and convincingly demonstrate.
 After the astounding climactic unveiling in the cage, where the documentation of Casey’s apartness is carved into her scarred body for The Beast to see, his exclamation “You are different from the rest” echoes Claire’s question.
+The fact that Casey wears many more layers of clothes than the other girls also hints at a deeper personality, and her deep red outer layer sets her further apart from the other girls’ neutral colours.

 We are now going to walk through the first cell scene, with a special look at the (lack of) interaction between Casey and the others, but also point out other pertinent items.
 The tone of the scene is a curious mix of being wholly from Casey’s point-of-view while she is also completely out of the loop, as if here too occupying her own plane of existence.
 We almost never see all of the captives in the same shot, and when it happens they are always separated by different depth levels or other means.
 All double-column montages in this chapter are to be parsed row-by-row, left-to-right.